aaalgo/mm_study/README.md

 - data/ranks/   : interesting probesets ranking & images

-3. MAS5 Operations [ONLY RUN IF YOU HAVE MAS5 FILES]
+# 3. MAS5 Operations [ONLY RUN IF YOU HAVE MAS5 FILES]

+The intermediate results of these steps are provided in mm_data.tar.bz2.
+Do not run these steps.

-3.1 Build
+## 3.1 Build

 These C++ files need to be built.
 On ubuntu 18.04, install g++ and boost with
 ```